Here’s what’s happening in York, Chester, Lancaster counties

 Meetings

-▪ The National Association of Active and Retired Federal Employees meets 11:30 a.m.
-Tuesday at Jackson’s Cafeteria.
-Business meeting at noon.

-▪ Habitat for Humanity of York County information session is 6:30 p.m.
-Tuesday at Oakland Baptist Church, 1067 Oakland Ave., Rock Hill.
-Businesses, faith communities, service clubs, social organizations and individuals are invited to learn about ways to serve.
-Habitat is building four homes and completing 40 home repair projects this year.

-▪ York County Genealogical and Historical Society meets 3 p.m.
-March 19 at Rock Hill City Hall Rotunda for a program on the “Industrial Transformation: The Bleachery Site.”
+▪ York County Genealogical and Historical Society, 3 p.m.
+Sunday at Rock Hill City Hall Rotunda for a program on the “Industrial Transformation: The Bleachery Site.”
 Speakers are Walter Hardin, associate vice president at Winthrop University; Tony Vaughan, retired executive with Rock Hill Printing and Finishing Co.; and Stephen Turner, executive director of the Rock Hill Economic Development Corp.

+▪ Project Hope’s second annual meeting will be 7:30-9 a.m.
+March 23 at First Presbyterian Church, 234 E. Main St., Rock Hill. from 7:30 - 9:00 AM.
+Motivational speak Chuck Gallagher of Greenville will speak.
+Project Hope is Rock Hill’s oldest and largest Crisis Assistance Ministry.

 Clubs